-To further illustrate this, let’s say you have: a misdemeanor, felony, or a juvenile record; a father/mother whose bi-polar, a hoarder, is in prison, killed themselves, who you support financially; a brother who is handicapped that you take care of; a foot fetish, an interest in BDSM, an aversion to cunnilingus or fellatio, never had an orgasm; a fear of the dark, post-traumatic stress disorder; diabetes, toenail fungus, a small penis or a large labia…..would you tell your date any of this upon first going out?
+To further illustrate this, let’s say you have: a misdemeanor, felony, or a juvenile record; a father/mother whose bi-polar, a hoarder, is in prison, killed themselves, who you support financially; a brother who is handicapped that you take care of; a particular fetish, an interest in role playing, an aversion to cunnilingus or fellatio, never had an orgasm; a fear of the dark, post-traumatic stress disorder; diabetes, toenail fungus, a small penis or a large labia…..would you tell your date any of this upon first going out?
 Would you tell the person you’re dating within the first few weeks/months/etc.?
-Sure, some of this would naturally come up in conversation….but most things potentially embarrassing or highly personal would be reserved for those people you were really feeling a connection to and whom you were considering investing in a long-term relationship with.
+Sure, some of this would naturally come up in conversation….but most things potentially embarrassing or highly personal would be reserved for those people you were really feeling a connection to and whom you were considering investing in a relationship with.

 I should emphasize that if any of the above awkward things about you ( insert any other personal information in replace of those items above – including STDs) were putting the person you were dating at risk, you would be morally and ethically obligated to tell that person.